AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - **Created on**: Displays date and time on which the topic was created.
 - **Modified on**: Displays the date and time on which the topic was modified.
 - **Locked by**: Shows the user who locked the topic.
 - **Document state**: You can select and update the document state of the currently opened topic.
-For more details, See [Document State](web-editor-document-states.md#).
+For more details, view [Document State](web-editor-document-states.md#).

 >[!NOTE]
 >